 “Therefore, I will allot Him a portion with the great, And He will divide the booty with the strong; Because He poured out Himself to death, And was numbered with the transgressors; Yet He Himself bore the sin of many, And interceded for the transgressors.”
 Isaiah 53:12, NASB

-I just had to write today–my heart is so full contemplating the crucifixion of our Lord.
+I just had to write today because my heart is so full contemplating the crucifixion of our Lord.
 I’m struck by this phrase in Isaiah 53, “He poured out Himself to death.”
 A note in my Bible provides an alternate meaning for the word Himself, translating it also as “His soul.”

 In Jesus’ sacrifice, we witness the exquisite beauty of God.
-All of humanity is given the opportunity to know who God is because Jesus perfectly displayed Himself on the cross.
+All humanity can know who God is because Jesus perfectly displayed Himself on the cross.

 Blessings, my friends, as you worship the Lord Jesus Christ for all He is and all He accomplished on the cross.